<< Click to Display Table of Contents >> OAuth 2.0 configuration with Azure AD for the Work Portal |

 2. Configure the authentication type in Bizagi with the Management Console

-At this point, after having verified access in Azure AD is adequate, you will now need to input the Azure AD details into Bizagi.
+At this point, after having verified access in Azure AD works, you need to input the Azure AD details into Bizagi.

 Do this by using Bizagi Management Console targeting the environment you want this configuration to apply to (e.g, Development environment, Testing environment, Production environment).